OpenConext/Stepup-Deploy/docs/development.md

 ### Enabling the auth module

 In order to be able to use SimpleSAMLphp as easily configurable IdP, some form of authentication must be enabled.
-In order to do this, we must add an empty `enabled` file to the `modules/exampleauth` directory of SimpleSAMLphp, e.g. in the SimpleSAMLphp directory, run `touch modules/exampleauth/enabled`.
+In order to do this, we must add an empty `enable` file to the `modules/exampleauth` directory of SimpleSAMLphp, e.g. in the SimpleSAMLphp directory, run `touch modules/exampleauth/enable`.

 ### User Accounts